Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 ### 1.9 Logout and login again as biocbuild

-From now on everything must be done from the biocbuild account.
+Everything in the next section must be done from the biocbuild account.

+## 2. Configure the Bioconductor software builds

+Everything in this section must be done **from the biocbuild account**.

-## 2. Check connectivity with central builder
+### 2.1 Check connectivity with central builder

 Needed only if the machine is being configured as a secondary build node.

-Must be done from the biocbuild account.

-### 2.1 Install biocbuild RSA private key
+#### Install biocbuild RSA private key

 Add `~/.BBS/id_rsa` to the biocbuild home (copy `id_rsa` from another build machine).
 Then `chmod 400 ~/.BBS/id_rsa` so permissions look like this: